Huntington Beach Auto Accident Lawyers

 - Not adhering to traffic signs and signals

-Most Common Auto Accident Claims in Huntington Beach
+Most Common Causes Of Auto Accidents In Huntington Beach

-- Moving violations – These violations occur when a driver fails to drive reasonably according to the law.
+- Moving violations — These violations occur when motorists fail to drive reasonably according to the law.
 Speeding, failing to signal, and failing to stop at a stop sign or red light are all moving violations.

-- Driving under the influence – Being under the influence of drugs and alcohol increases the risk of people being in accidents.
-Drivers will face civil and criminal penalties.
-Some of those penalties involve license suspension, fines, and jail time.
+- Driving under the influence — Being under the influence of drugs and alcohol increases the risk of people being in accidents.
+Drivers may face both civil and criminal penalties.
+Some involve license suspension, fines, and jail time.

-- Distracted driving – California has zero tolerance for cell phone use behind the wheel.
-If a driver has a situation where they must use their cell phone, they must use a hands-free attachment.
-These attachments allow them to keep control of the vehicle.
+- Distracted driving — California has zero tolerance for cell phone use behind the wheel.
+If a driver has a situation where they must use their cell phone, they must use a hands-free attachment so they can maintain control of the vehicle.

-- Mechanical failures – Drivers should stay current with vehicle maintenance, which can cause an accident.
-A mechanical failure is often due to the manufacturer who creates or sells the defective part.
-The party responsible for the mechanical failure will face liability for expenses they cause.
+- Mechanical failures — Drivers should stay current with vehicle maintenance, which can cause an accident.
+A mechanical failure may also be attributed to a manufacturer who creates or sells the defective part.
+The party responsible for the mechanical failure might face liability for the accidents it causes.

 - Fatigue — Driving while tired has the same effect as driving intoxicated.
 Drivers who fall asleep at the wheel or are too groggy to see what’s in front of them can cause severe injuries to those around them.

-- Inclement weather – If there is snow, rain, or another hazardous weather condition, it is a driver’s responsibility to adjust their driving.
-Doing so can mean slowing down below posted speeds or turning on their headlight during low visibility.
+- Inclement weather — If there is snow, rain, or another hazardous weather condition, it is a driver’s responsibility to adjust.
+Doing so can mean slowing down below posted speeds or turning on their headlights in low visibility.
 Failure to adjust can cause a collision.

-- Poor road conditions – Construction, potholes, and broken lights are common hazardous road conditions you can encounter in Huntington Beach.
+- Poor road conditions — Construction, potholes, and broken lights are common hazardous road conditions you can encounter in Huntington Beach.
 When these conditions are present, the local government is responsible for fixing them.
-They must be held liable for their contribution to your accident when they do not maintain the road.
+They may face liability for their contribution to your accident when they do not maintain the road.

 Proving your injuries is another critical factor in your Huntington Beach auto accident claim.
-You will have many losses stemming from this accident.
-The majority of your claim will depend on the injuries you suffer.
+The amount of compensation you may be able to pursue can partially depend on the injuries you suffer.
 In high-impact collisions, victims are taken from the scene to be evaluated by medical professionals.
 In minor collisions, it is encouraged but not required.
-Our Huntington Beach auto accident lawyers believe that seeking medical attention after every type of accident is necessary.
+Our Huntington Beach auto accident lawyers may be able to better assess your injuries if you seek medical attention after any type of accident.

-- Whiplash – This injury is highly probable and also highly challenged in insurance claims.
-Whiplash occurs when there is a sudden back-and-forth jerking motion of the head.
+- Whiplash — This occurs when there is a sudden back-and-forth jerking motion of the head.
 Symptoms are often delayed and can include dizziness, nausea, numbness, and blurred vision.
 You must seek medical attention immediately after a collision to diagnose and document your injury.
-Since the insurance company highly challenges it, prompt attention is vital.

 - Broken bones — Vehicle occupants can be thrown about in an accident, striking other objects.
 That can lead to multiple broken bones or fractures.
 These breaks can take months to heal and require ongoing physical therapy for maximum medical improvement.
 Most often, broken bones happen in the hips, ribs, pelvic bones, clavicle, arms, and legs.
 If the break is severe, it can lead to partial or complete paralysis.

-- Head injuries – The head is susceptible to injury, meaning multiple areas can suffer damage.
+- Head injuries — The head is susceptible to injury, meaning multiple areas can suffer damage.
 You can suffer a closed head injury like a concussion.
-Another outcome is an open head wound like a linear skull fracture.
-Traumatic brain injuries are life-altering and life-threatening in many instances.
-Without medical attention, the injury will get worse over time.
-According to the Bangor Daily News, 13.5 million Americans suffer from brain injuries.
+Another outcome is an open head wound, like a linear skull fracture.
+Traumatic brain injuries can have serious, long-term consequences in many instances.
+Without medical attention, they can worsen over time.
+According to The Bangor Daily News, 13.5 million Americans suffer from brain injuries.

 - Sprains — A sprain happens when there is stretching or tearing of ligaments.
 A ligament sprain is rated from grade one to three.
 The physical recovery will depend on the severity of the damage.
 It can take anywhere from three to six weeks to heal a sprain.